eroshenkoam/assertj-jar-class-path-nested-class-problem/README.md

 In `test-compile` stage `tests` module classpath is:
 `file:/.../assertj-jar-classpath-nested-class-problem/commons/target/target/classes/io/eroshenkoam/assertj`
-In this case classes loaded from jar classpath and we have the problem.
+In this case classes loaded from directory classpath.

 ### Not working configuration: